Wirtual Reaches Self Reported Market Capitalization of $100.23 Million (WIRTUAL)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Wirtual launched on September 20th, 2021.
+Wirtual’s launch date was September 20th, 2021.
 Wirtual’s total supply is 1,000,000,000 tokens.
 The official website for Wirtual is wirtual.co.
-Wirtual’s official message board is www.facebook.com/profile.php?id=undefined.
+The official message board for Wirtual is www.facebook.com/profile.php?id=undefined.
 Wirtual’s official Twitter account is @wirtualapp and its Facebook page is accessible here.

 Wirtual Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Wirtual directly using US dollars.
-Investors seeking to trade Wirtual should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wirtual using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Wirtual directly using U.S. dollars.
+Investors seeking to trade Wirtual should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Wirtual using one of the exchanges listed above.

 Receive News & Updates for Wirtual Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wirtual and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.